The capital of Bavaria.

 Plus, Germans are polite, friendly and, generally, speak excellent English.
 If your students make a mistake, forgiving locals may even help explain where they went wrong.

-Book Your Next School Trip To Germany
+Book Your Next German School Trip

 Call 01292 477 771 or fill in the form below.